jsalinas212/kj5afx.operators.win/_posts/2024-4-19-License-and-Radios.md

 ![Senku](/images/dr-stone-anime.gif)

-not really sure what else to do with this post since it is the first official one and haven't put much thought into what I wanted to say.
+Not really sure what else to do with this post since it is the first official one and haven't put much thought into what I wanted to say.

 I suppose I should use this section for anything that I'm actively working on.
 At the moment, other than this blog, I'm only working on my man-portable radio operator rig.
 Waiting on some coax cables and right angle connectors, as well as some digirig connectors to drop in so I can start running some tests.